Tapestry Farms generously invests in the lives of refugees who resettle in the Quad-Cities.

 Fidele is a student at St. Ambrose University, studying engineering.
 He is putting his field of study to work for Tapestry Farms, expanding our capacity to grow food in the community.
 Fidele and his family - his mom and six siblings - are from Democratic Republic of Congo and now live in Davenport.

-Alison Niebuhr, seasonal farm manager
+Alison Niebuhr, farm manager

 Alison has a lifelong passion for gardening, and believes every single person should have access to safe, affordable, and healthy food.
 She is married, and a proud mom to two boys.
 Alison earned a master’s degree at the University of Illinois in crop science, focused on horticulture and urban agriculture.